 Either way, the memories I’m gaining from taking her along are priceless.
 Even if she can’t remember, the pictures are worth the effort.

-Below is my Tent Camping List for our baby.
+Below is my Tent Camping Checklist for our baby.
 This list has links to some of the products I use for your convenience.

 Please keep in mind this list is for a baby.
 I’m sure I’ll be supplying a new list in the next 6 month’s as Ella gets a bit bigger and our baby camping needs change.